irenstoyanov/CustomORM/README.md

    ![EntityManager](images/EntityManager.png)

 3. Now because we have a foreign key field in the **Student** class, that refers to the **School** class, we need to create a table for the **School** class first, because otherwise we will break the program :)
+   *I won't be showing the **School** class, because it is not important for this example.*

    ![CreateTable](images/CreateTable.png)

-   This is how the **students** table will look like inisde MySQL after running the *createTable()* method:
+   This is how the **students** table will look like inside MySQL after running the *createTable()* method:

    ![MySQL Table](images/MySQL_Table.png)

-4. And from now on we can do all kinds of operations with these tables: we can create instances of the Java Classes and insert them into their tables, we can later delete them from the tables if we want to, we can drop the tables, etc. For more examples, open the **Main** class inside of the **Example** folder.
+5. And from now on we can do all kinds of operations with these tables: we can create instances of the Java Classes and insert them into their tables, we can later delete them from the tables if we want to, we can drop the tables, etc. For more examples, open the **Main** class inside the **Example** folder.